-Hiep Thaoi Hotel Phu (65 Tran Hung Dao Street) – Spotless room and bathroom, bottled water and toiletries provided; good wi-fi, H&C water, cable TV, and very helpful staff (especially the owners).
+Hiep Thaoi Hotel Phu on 65 Tran Hung Dao Street, offers a spotless room and bathroom, bottled water and toiletries, good wi-fi, hot water, cable TV, and very helpful staff – especially the owners.

-The hotel is a 10-minute walk to the town centre, markets, and river but there are also restaurants along the way.
-You can hire a bike from the hotel for 200,000VND/day but we found cheaper down the road at 130,000VND.
+This hotel is a 10-minute walk to the town centre, markets, and the river with restaurants along the walk. bike hire is available from the hotel for 200,000VND/day but down the road is cheaper at 130,000VND – shop around.

-Booked our ferry/bus tickets from here also, which is the same price as everywhere in town and also included a hotel pick-up.
+Booking the return ferry/bus tickets from the hotel as it’s the same price as everywhere in town and also includes a hotel pick-up.

-- Buddy Ice Cream & Info Café (6 Bach Dang Street, opposite the Marina) – The service from all staff is great!
+On 6 Bach Dang Street, opposite the Marina, the service from all staff here is great.
 The cappuccino is average, shakes are good, ice coffees and Frappuccino are also good.
 Sandwiches and spring rolls are OK.

-- Duong Dong River and close to the opening bridge – There are loads of street hawkers on the river side selling very cheap eats.
-Check out the good cheap bakery across the road and a little down from the bridge.
+Along Duong Dong and close to the opening bridge, loads of street hawkers on the river side sell very cheap eats – also check out the good cheap bakery across the road and a little down from the bridge.

 Leaving Phu Quoc

-Slowly heading north, so decided on a short stop-over in Can Tho as the plan is to take trains when possible and buses if required.
+As we’re heading north slowly, decide on a short stop-over in Can Tho as the plan is to take trains when possible and buses only when required.

-The lady at Hiep Thaoi Hotel organised the boat/bus ticket (USD$22) to Can Tho and wrote destination times and places on an envelope for us, which was very helpful and efficient.
+The lady at Hiep Thaoi Hotel organises the boat/bus ticket (USD$22) to Can Tho and writes destination times and places on an envelope – very helpful and efficient.

-Although the pick-up in the minibus from the hotel was supposed to be at 07:00hrs, the bus arrived around 07:20hrs.
+Although the pick-up in the minibus from the hotel is supposed to be at 07:00hrs, the bus arrives twenty minutes late.

-In true Asian fashion, we drove around the island picking up more passengers until there wasn’t any room left before heading for the boat, which left at 8:30hrs.
+In true Asian fashion, we drive around the island picking up more passengers until there isn’t any room left before heading to the ferry for a 8:30hrs departure.